Vietnamese Rice Noodle Salad Bowl

 But even if you’ve not had the pleasure of being curled up in the fetal position, in a corner, reduced to a quivering heap over a sauce, Delancey is a great read, as Molly recounts her life just as she met her husband.
 Then continuing, through their subsequent decision to open a restaurant, not glossing over the renovations they took on by themselves, with plenty of other challenges along the way.
 It’s hard to capture the craziness of it all, but the book has some pretty spot-on observations and I found myself laughing out loud at how spot-on they were.

-But instead of being a downer, it’s an inspiring story and memoir.
+Rather than being a downer, though, it’s an inspiring story and memoir.
 In her occasionally self-effacing manner, Molly recounts her neuroses about keeping the wine glasses sparkling, to changing her mentality from “home cook” to “restaurant cook”, which requires some shifting of perception.
 And more importantly, a dialing up of what’s needed to prepare for a night of feeding others, which she learned the hardest way possible.

 When I was recently in Seattle, I got to spend some time at Delancey.
 Unfortunately for me, they’re not open for lunch.
 But for them, it’s the key to remaining sane – and staying together.
 Still, when your book arrives and (I’m sorry to do this to you…) a picture like this is tucked inside, you kind of want to plan a trip to Seattle, just for a slice of that perfectly blistered pie.
 Don’t you?